ZiyaVakhobov/yii2-translatable/README.md

 # Forms
 ### If you are using Form instead of ActiveRecord.
-It is same.
+You need to set type to Model.
+By default it is TYPE_ACTIVE_RECORD, so you need to set TYPE_MODEL.
+See below how it is done
 ```
 class ArticleForm extends Model
 {